 eCommerce WD – eCommerce shopping cart plugin is a free plugin with 2K+ active installs and the team behind it headquartered in Armenia.
 The weak spot is their support: they’re not available on weekends and you can hardly jump on a call with them due to a time difference.

 Also note that by default it integrates with PayPal only: you may choose from PayPal Express Checkout and PayPal Standard.
 Integration with Stripe exists, but costs extra ($15/for 6 months or $25/yr), the same pricing scheme applies to the other add-ons that enable some nice perks and features: Filters add-on, Bestsellers add-on, Minicart and Top Rated products.

 One of reviewers mentions that there’s no ability to export orders, which is the main pain for him.
 But other than that it seems pretty good, at least for some particular business cases.
-User-friendly, with responsive design, supporting discounts for individual products and groups, as well as shipping methods and tax rates, with customizable product, category and manufacturer template, with guest checkout feature.
+Provides awesome shopping experience, with responsive store design, supporting discounts for individual products and groups, as well as shipping methods and tax rates, with customizable product, category and manufacturer template, with guest checkout feature.
 Numerous 5-star reviews prove that this set of options may be sufficient for a WordPress shopping cart.

 eCommerce WD – eCommerce shopping cart plugin Summary